bilayer-containers/bilayers/docs/custom_algorithm/custom_algorithm.md

       - Broad Institute of MIT and Harvard
 ---

-Bilayers allows you to easily create a web interface (using Gradio) or a Jupyter Notebook interface for any deep-learning cell segmentation algorithm by filling out a simple configuration file in YAML format.
+Bilayers typoooooo allows you to easily create a web interface (using Gradio) or a Jupyter Notebook interface for any deep-learning cell segmentation algorithm by filling out a simple configuration file in YAML format.
 It’s as simple as filling out a Google Form!
 Before you begin, let’s break down the key elements you need to know -

 1. [Interface](/supported-interfaces)